proj-courseware/users-service/docker/README.md

 - Copy or create the following environment files in this `docker` directory:
   - `.env` (for development)
   - `.env.production` (for production)

+**Note**: The root-level Docker files have been removed.
+All Docker operations now use the files in this `docker/` folder.

 **Example `.env` file:**